Financially speaking, women are headed in the right direction.

 When asked to prioritize their planning goals, the number one concern for women is to have enough money for retirement.1

-- Your current and projected future income, spending habits, and your short- and long-term goals
+- Identify your short- and long-term goals

 3. Plan your estate